 Providing warmth and comfort to the chicks is important because, in the earlier part of their life, they lose heat more quickly due to higher metabolic rate, body size, and their lack of feathers.
 Also, at this young stage, their immune system, digestive system, and thermoregulatory system are not completely activated, making them more susceptible to diseases and infections.

-Therefore, to ensure proper growth, better immune system, and good feather cover, brooding is important in poultry as it determines if the chicks will live long enough to bring optimum profit to the farmer.
+Therefore, to ensure proper growth, a better immune system, and good feather cover, brooding in poultry farming is important as it determines if the chicks will live long enough to bring optimum profit to the farmer.